exercism/c/docs/TESTS.md

 #### Build your code

-The simplest way to build your code is by using `make` at the command line (Terminal on MacOs, WSL bash on Windows).
+The simplest way to build your code is by using `make` at the command line (Terminal on MacOS, WSL bash on Windows).
 To do this, assuming the current exercise is `bob` and we're in the exercise folder:

 ```bash